Expand mobile version menu

 First professional degree

-In addition to requiring a bachelor's degree, physicians and surgeons typically need either a Medical Doctor (M.D.) or a Doctor of Osteopathic Medicine (D.O.) degree, which takes an additional 4 years to complete.
+In addition to requiring a bachelor’s degree, physicians and surgeons typically need either a Medical Doctor (M.D.) or a Doctor of Osteopathic Medicine (D.O.) degree.
 Depending on their specialty, they also need 3 to 9 years in internship and residency programs.
 Subspecialization includes additional training in a fellowship of 1 to 3 years.

 Insider Info